 “Just a massive failure by the city and state.
 Sure, Hammond is in the metro area.
 But the loss of revenue for Chicago and losing an iconic franchise?
 A total joke.”

-At the same time, several supporters pushed back against the outrage, noting that many NFL teams already play outside the cities represented in their names.
+At the same time, others pushed back against the outrage, noting that many NFL teams already play outside the cities their names represent.

 “NY Giants.
 NY Jets.
 Both have been playing their games in NJ for decades.”